watson-developer-cloud/discovery-components/README.md

 git clone https://github.com/watson-developer-cloud/discovery-components.git
 ```

+3. Install OS dependencies for building NPM packages (required for building `cairo`, which is used by `pdfjs`):

+    Follow the installation instructions for your OS from https://github.com/Automattic/node-canvas#compiling.

-3. To generate the dependencies for all of the packages, run the following at the root directory:
+5. To generate the dependencies for all of the packages, run the following at the root directory:

 ```
 yarn